Camels and Camelids

 Materials and Methods: Should contain details regarding materials and brief account of procedures used.
 The manuscript must include a statement of institutional animal care and use or ethical committee, or country-specific equivalent, approval of all animal procedures.
 This statement should appear as the first item in MATERIALS AND METHODS and should specify which publicly available animal care and use standards were followed.
 A clear description of all biological, analytical and statistical procedures is required with each section denoted by a short descriptive title (i.e., Animals and sampling, Tests used, Treatment, Experimental design and analysis, etc).
 Materials used must include the product name and vendor at first mention.
 When a commercial product is used as part of an experiment, the manufacturer name and location must be given parenthetically and the generic name should be used subsequently.
 No ™, ®, or © symbols should be used.
 Sex, breed, age, species are included in the animal descriptions.
 Provide evidence of assay validation, or suitable published reference, as well as inter/intra-assay CV, as needed.
 Appropriate statistical methods should be used with experimental unit defined.
 Numbers of biological and experimental replicates should be stated.
 State the threshold for significance (P < 0.05) and definition of tendency if used.
 In case reports, the case record sheet should also be included in materials and methods.

-Results and Discussion should be presented in logical sequence with implications of findings about other relevant studies.
+Results and Discussion: should be presented in logical sequence with implications of findings about other relevant studies.
 The data or information easily attainable from the tables or graphics need not be repeated in the results.
 Only important observations need to be summarised.
 Undue repetition of the text from results to discussion has to be avoided.
 To preclude it, depending on article, results and discussion can be combined.
 In discussion only significant results should be discussed.
 One should not always stick to the term `statistically significant' data rather biological importance or significance of any variation should be given due importance in discussion.
 The section contains the interpretation of the results.
 It should be clear and concise, address the biological mechanisms and their significance, and integrate the results into existing literature.
 The Discussion may offer an interpretation that is consistent with the data.
 Do not include any reference to tables and figures or include P-values in the Discussion.
 Authors have the option to create a single RESULTS AND DISCUSSION section.

 Tables: Each tables should be typed on separate sheet.
 Large tables should be avoided and should not exceed one page.
 Each table should be numbered in Indo-Arabic numerals according to their sequence in the text that refers to it.
 In the text it should be referred as proper noun e.g., Table 1.
 The title of the table should be brief and self-explanatory.
 Footnotes can be included to enhance understanding ability of the contents of the table.